rahulxyz/country-redux-app/README.md

 ## Overview

-This project demonstrates feature modularization using React Context API for state management, ensuring clean separation of concerns and scalability.
-All core logic, including country data, filters, and pagination, is managed via context api.
+This project demonstrates feature modularization using Redux for state management, ensuring clean separation of concerns and scalability.
+All core logic, including country data, filters, and pagination, is managed via redux.

 ## Features

 - **TypeScript-first:** Type-safe codebase for reliability and maintainability
 - **Modular architecture:** Features separated into context, types, and components
-- **State management:** Centralized with React Context API
+- **State management:** Centralized with Redux
 - **Country listing:** Table view with columns for Name, Capital, Area, and Population
 - **Search:** Filter countries by name
 - **Sort:** Sort by Area or Population